godotengine/godot-docs/engine_details/file_formats/tscn.rst

 a common workflow in 3D animation software.
 See the `original pull request
 <https://github.com/godotengine/godot/pull/59980>`__ for details.

-If the library name is empty, then it acts acts the unique source of animations for this AnimationPlayer.
+If the library name is empty, then it acts as the unique source of animations for this AnimationPlayer.
 This allows using ``<animation_name>`` directly to play animations from script.
 If you name the library, then you must play it as ``<library_name>/<animation_name>``.
 This ensures backwards compatibility and